 Although a higher karat indicates a purer gold content, it also means a less durable metal.
 For this reason, 14K or 18K golds are usually used for engagement and wedding rings.

 When selecting a 14K gold setting, you’ll notice three options: white gold, rose gold and yellow gold.
 While similar, each color differs in composition.
 The type of metal alloys used and percentage of each metal indicates what color the gold is.

 Selecting the color of gold for your engagement ring or jewelry should be based primarily on personal preference, although composition and price may play a small role in your decision.
 For example, we recommended a white gold setting to one of our readers.
-They ended up going with a rose gold pave to go along with their two carat diamond and, as you can see, they made an excellent choice.
+They ended up going with this rose gold pave setting and a two carat diamond from James Allen and, as you can see, they made an excellent choice.

 White gold is a mixture of pure gold and white metals like silver, nickel and palladium, usually with a rhodium coating.
 14K white gold is a good choice of metal that looks particularly stylish on people with rosy or fair skin.

 Advantages of 14K white gold:

 The different colors of 14K gold (white, yellow and rose) don’t differ significantly in price.
 Despite looking similar to more expensive metals such as platinum, 14K white gold is quite an affordable metal that generally offers very good value for money.

 We’ve explained the price of 14K white gold in more detail further down the page in our section on 14K gold pricing.
 In general, you shouldn’t need to pay any more for an engagement ring in 14K white gold than in any other gold color of equivalent karatage.

 Yellow gold is formed of pure gold and alloy metals like zinc and copper.